 - Promote across all channels: Announce via email, Instagram, Google Business posts, and your website.
 Encourage RSVPs through an online form.

-Primary KPI: Track RSVPs, attendance, and conversion rate from attendee to booked consultation.
+Event metric: Track RSVPs, attendance, and conversion rate from attendee to booked consultation.
 Aim for 30 to 40% conversion within two weeks of each event.

-10. Build an LHR Package Loyalty Program
+10. Build a Package Loyalty Program for Repeat Visits

 Laser hair removal is already a multi-session treatment, which makes it the perfect service for a loyalty or membership program.
 Patients who commit to a package upfront are more likely to complete all sessions, refer friends, and add other services over time.